-Stripping public schools of this exemption does nothing to protect students.
-The materials in question have been selected precisely for their “serious literary, artistic, political or scientific value.”
+Stripping public schools of this protection does nothing to protect students.
+The material they are taught has been selected precisely for its “serious literary, artistic, political or scientific value.”
 In fact, the new bill is likely to harm students by potentially exposing public schools to the threat of criminal prosecution and the burden to prove the value of the material they teach.

 At minimum, this measure will burden schools with increased challenges to controversial yet educationally important materials.
 Worse, it will foster a chilling culture of fear, self-censorship and distrust in schools as teachers in risk-averse districts face job insecurity and the threat of prison.

 However well-intentioned, Representative Arata’s bill is a disservice to Maine schoolchildren.
 Like any parent concerned about the educational suitability of their child’s assignments, we encourage Rep. Arata to talk to her child’s teacher and either trust their expert opinion or request an alternate book, rather than using her public powers to intimidate Maine’s public schools.